tango-controls/rfc/4/README.md

 ### Attribute properties

-An Attribute MAY have associated following dynamic metadata in form of Properties (see RFC 5/Property):
+An Attribute MAY have associated dynamic metadata in form of Properties (see RFC 5/Property).

+General properties:
 * *description*, providing textual information about the Attribute,
 * *label*, providing textual label to use as Attribute's name,
 * *unit*, providing textual representation of Attribute's unit,